Nonasymptotic estimates for Stochastic Gradient Langevin Dynamics under local conditions in nonconvex optimization: Introduction

+In this paper, we establish non-asymptotic convergence results in Theorem \ref{main} and Corollary \ref{cw2} for the SGLD algorithm \eqref{eq:discreteTimeSGLDintro} in Wasserstein-1 and Wasserstein-2 distances, respectively.
+Moreover, by using a similar splitting approach as in \cite{raginsky}, the Wasserstein-2 convergence result can then be applied to establish a nonasymptotic error bound for the expected excess risk, which is provided in Corollary \ref{eer}.
+These main results are obtained under the relaxed conditions as stated in Assumptions \ref{loclip} and \ref{assum:dissipativity} below.
+Crucially, we relax substantially the assumptions of dissipativity and Lipschitz continuity on the stochastic gradient $H(\theta, x)$ by allowing non-uniform dependence in $x$.

-To illustrate the applicability of the proposed algorithm under the local assumptions, examples from scalable Bayesian sampling for logistic regression and from variational inference (VI) are considered, which represent key paradigms in machine learning and statistics.
-In the example of Bayesian logistic regression, given a collection of data points, a minibatch is used to construct the stochastic gradient $H(\theta, x)$ of the SGLD algorithm \eqref{eq:discreteTimeSGLD}.
-Then, one can check that $H(\theta, x)$ satisfies the assumptions, and more importantly, due to the local nature of the assumptions, the dependence in $x$ is displayed in a transparent way no matter the range of the data.
-As for the VI example, where the stochastic gradient is denoted by $H(\theta, u)$, it can be shown that the local dissipativity and local Lipschitz conditions are satisfied.
-To the best of the authors' knowledge, this is the first time that nonasymptotic guarantees are provided for a concrete variational inference example due to the local nature of the aforementioned dissipativity and Lipschitz conditions which stem from the lack of a uniform bound in $u$.
+To illustrate the applicability of the proposed algorithm under the local assumptions, examples from variational inference (VI) and from index tracking optimization are considered, which represent key paradigms in statistical machine learning and financial mathematics.
+In the VI example, a nonconvex objective function is considered, and it can be shown that its stochastic gradient, denoted by $H(\theta, u)$, satisfies the local dissipativity and local Lipschitz conditions.
+To the best of the authors' knowledge, this is the first time that non-asymptotic guarantees are provided for a concrete variational inference example due to the local nature of the aforementioned dissipativity and Lipschitz conditions which stem from the lack of a uniform bound in $u$.
+As for the example from index tracking optimization, the mean squared tracking error is considered as the objective function (see, e.g. \cite{zheng2020index}, \cite{gaivoronski2005optimal}).
+Reparametrization is performed to remove the constraints on the parameter $\theta$, which results in a nonconvex objective function.
+In addition, as this example can be viewed as an online regression problem, a uniform bound of the data stream is unavailable.
+However, one can check that the stochastic gradient, denoted by $H(\theta, z)$, satisfies the local dissipativity and local Lipschitz conditions but not the corresponding global ones.